seal-rg/binflash/README.md

 # BinFlash

-Flash attention with **binary block-mask skipping** for sparse attention patterns (causal, sliding window, block-diagonal, prefix LM, longformer, log-tree, document masks, etc.).
+Flash attention with **binary block-mask skipping** for sparse attention patterns that can be described by binary masks.
 Triton kernels with forward and backward support; drop-in replacement for `F.scaled_dot_product_attention` in all situations where an `(N, N)` bool mask is given.

 Notably, the interface is strictly tensor-> tensor, there is no pre-compilation per mask required, it's just